 Joanne Moore, Brunswick

-This quote appeared as a comment to an editorial by Edgar Allen Beam, which appeared in The Forecaster on February 4, 2013
+This quote appeared as a comment to an editorial by Edgar Allen Beem, which appeared in The Forecaster on February 4, 2013.

 Andy Ford, Portland